-Leading out in the Cape area are some fabulous places to visit.
+Leading out in The Cape Coast area are some fabulous places to visit.
 All worthy of an addition to any luxury safari vacation.
-From Cape Town head out east along the rugged coastline toward the Gansbaai, Hermanus, de Hoop and then the famous Garden Route, where these areas ‘safari’s’ focus on pure natural beauty, stunning views, smaller wildlife treasures and the ‘Marine Big 5’; the African penguin, the Cape fur seal, the great white shark, dolphin, and whale.
+From Cape Town head out east along the rugged coastline toward the Gansbaai, Hermanus, de Hoop; some of the towns and villages in cape coast, and then the famous Garden Route, where these areas ‘safari’s’ focus on pure natural beauty, stunning views, smaller wildlife treasures and the ‘Marine Big 5’; the African penguin, the Cape fur seal, the great white shark, dolphin, and whales.

 Hermanus a pleasant town with plenty of cafes, bars and restaurants with coastal views of the draw here is viewing the passing southern right whale, frequently spotted in the bay between August and November.
 But even without the whales this is a special place with beautiful coastline, wonderful birdlife and glimpses of passing dolphin pods.